chandrasantos/chandrasantos/README.md

 👩‍💻​ I'm Chandra Santos, Information Security Intern. ​🔐​ 🏴‍☠🐱‍💻

 🎓 Systems Analysis and Development student.
 Certified in data analysis by IBM/Laboratoria.
-Acquired knowledge: SQL, Power BI, DAX, Data Studio and Excel (Advanced).
+Knowledge: SQL, Power BI, DAX, Data Studio and Excel (Advanced).

-📊 Suitable for junior opportunities in the areas of Data Analysis, Business Intelligence, Market Intelligence, Web Analytics, Social Analytics and Business Intelligence.
+📊 Suitable for junior opportunities in the areas of Data Analysis, Business Intelligence, Market Intelligence, Web Analytics and Social Analytics.

-## 🦾👩🏻‍🔬 I want to be a data scientist to work with machine learning and artificial intelligence.
+## 🦾👩🏻‍🔬 I want to be a data scientist
 <div><img src="https://media3.giphy.com/media/S7KaJTjYwBVipX2iDX/giphy.gif?cid=790b7611ecdb6a9a386607dfe64259c281e00e38b983bd3c&rid=giphy.gif&ct=g" width="400" height="200"></div>

  📚 I currently self-taught study and take free courses and bootcamps.
+I want to work with machine learning and artificial intelligence.

 🎯 Before my career transition, I worked for 14 years in various activities in the areas of Communication & Digital Marketing.
-My professional goal is to add my business experience to what I am learning in the technology area.
+My professional goal is to add my business experience to what I am learning in the technology.
 That way I can provide a 360º view, solve complex problems and deliver solutions that allow assertive decision-making based on data.

-## 🌱 I am currently studying Python, Statistics and Data Science in a self-taught way.
+## 🌱 I am currently studying Python, Statistics and Data Science.

 # Soft Skills: